 Karen S. Fuller-Veloz is an accomplished educator, concert producer, arts administrator and artist manager.
-Prior to her current position as coordinator of the Music Business Program in the School of Music, she worked for Pace Theatrical Group/National Broadway Touring Circuit and the Broward Center for the Performing Arts producing touring shows and educational outreach productions.
-Most recently, she was the Associate Dean of Advancement for the FIU’s College of Architecture + The Arts.
-Professor Fuller has presented papers in major national and international conferences.
+At the FIU School of Music, she has served as coordinator of the Music Business Program and as the undergraduate program coordinator in the School of Music.
+She served a pivotal role in her position as the Associate Dean of Advancement for the FIU’s College of Communication, Architecture + The Arts.
+She has also worked for Pace Theatrical Group/National Broadway Touring Circuit and the Broward Center for the Performing Arts producing touring shows and educational outreach productions.
+She has achieved academic recognition for her scholarly contributions at national and international conferences.

 After violin studies with Kenneth Sarch, Sarah Scriven, and Roman Totenberg, Joel Galand matriculated at Yale University, where he earned the B.A., M. Phil., and Ph.D. degrees.
 He is Associate Professor of Music Theory, Graduate Program Director, and Assistant Chair for Academic Affairs in the School of Music at Florida International University.

 Meet our Team

 Maria Fernandez-Sobera is responsible for the management and coordination for the School of Music office activities and procedures.
 She also oversees class management for the unit.

 Originally from Venezuela, Barbara Mosquera studied double bass under the tutelage of Maestro Luis Gomez-Imbert at Florida International University.
 She earned a Bachelor of Arts in Communication Arts and has worked as a coordinator for Musicall, a non-profit youth orchestra.
 Before coming to the School of Music, she worked at FIU’s Disability Resource Center and at the Miami International Academy of Bass as social media director.